 For many readers, this book will be an eye-opener — although anyone who visits the Rockwell Museum in Stockbridge, Massachusetts or takes a serious look at Rockwell’s body of work can see Norman Rockwell never portrayed a purely white America.
 This perception of Rockwell’s work is a gross injustice to a man for whom civil rights was a personal crusade.

 This country’s non-white population were in Rockwell’s paintings even when he had to sneak them in by a side door,figuratively speaking.
 Black people, Native Americans and others are anything but missing.
 Rockwell was passionate about civil rights and integration.
 It was his life’s cause, near and dear to his heart.
 Yet somehow, the non-white peoples in his pictures have been overlooked, become invisible via selective vision.
 They remain unseen because white America does not want to see them, instead choosing to focus on a highly limited vision which fits their prejudices or preconceptions.

-The author tells the story not only of Rockwell’s journey and battle to be allowed to paint his vision of America, but also of the people who modeled for him, both as children and adults.
-She has sought out these people and talked to them, getting their first-hand experiences with the artist.
+Ms. Pettrick tells the story of Rockwell’s journey, his battle to be allowed to paint his America.
+It is also the story of the children and adults who modeled for him.
+She sought out these people, talked to them.
+Heard and recorded their first-hand experiences with the artist.

-It’s a fascinating story and I loved it from the first word to the last.
+This is a fascinating story.
+I loved it from first word to last.
 HIDDEN IN PLAIN SIGHT is available on Kindle for just $3.49.
 It’s also available as a paperback.